affinidi/reference-api-dsep-jobs-bpp/README.md

 ## Prerequisite to run the DAL-API

-- ANY document DB with rest API interface : this example uses Opensearch to query the catalog
+- ANY document DB with rest API interface : this example uses OpenSearch to query the catalogue

 ## Setup Options